 If clean, place your document on the glass surface with the side you are copying face-down on the glass.
 Double-check the alignment to ensure the document is in position.

 Close Printer Lid.
-To copy a book, magazine, or other bound document, try separating the pages for the best scan, if possible, before closing the lid.
+To copy a book, magazine, or other bound documents, try separating the pages for the best scan, if possible, before closing the lid.

 Or, remove the printer lid instead of forcing it shut to avoid damage.